This information explains what phototherapy is and what to expect before, during, and after your procedure.

 - The home phototherapy machine.

-- If you’re only getting phototherapy to certain areas of your body, make sure all other areas are covered.
+- If you’re only getting phototherapy to some parts of your body, make sure you cover all other areas.
 You can cover them with clothing or sunscreen.
 This keeps your skin from getting burned.
 If you have any questions about covering your body, ask your healthcare provider.

 -

 Wear protective goggles during every treatment, as instructed by your healthcare provider.
-Wearing goggles will help prevent damage to your eyesight.
+Wearing goggles will help prevent harm to your eyesight.

-- If your eyelids are the area being treated, you don’t need to wear the goggles but be sure to keep your eyes closed during your entire treatment.
+- If your eyelids are the area being treated, you do not need to wear the goggles.
+Be sure to keep your eyes closed during your entire treatment.

 - The dose of phototherapy will be calibrated (pre-set) for you by the company that makes the machine.

-- Stay the correct distance from the unit throughout your treatment, as directed by your doctor or your home phototherapy machine instructions.
+- Stay the correct distance from the unit during your treatment.
+Your doctor or your home phototherapy machine instructions will give you the correct distance.

 - Expose your affected skin to the phototherapy light, as directed by your doctor.

-- You may have redness, itching, or a burning sensation after your phototherapy treatment.
+- You may have redness, itching, or a burning sensation.
 These are all normal side effects of this therapy.

 - Phototherapy can dry out your skin.
 Moisturize your skin with a fragrance-free moisturizer, such as Aquaphor® or Cetaphil®, at least once a day.